zammad/zammad-user-documentation/advanced/keyboard-shortcuts.rst

 At the top of the dialog, you can:

-- Enable or disable the shortcuts in general for your account by switching the toggle on the left side.
+- Enable or disable the shortcuts in general by switching the toggle on the left side.
 - Switch to the :ref:`old shortcuts <old-shortcuts>` if you got used to them by clicking on "Switch back to old layout" on the right side.
 Be aware that these old shortcuts don't work as reliable as the new ones because browsers and operating systems could jam the key press signal.
 And the shortcut for opening this overview differs as well.

+These settings are currently only saved in the browser and not in your user profile.
+If you need to deactivate it or switch to the old layout, you should make sure to not delete your browser cache / session cookies for your Zammad instance.

 .. figure:: /images/advanced/keyboard-shortcuts-settings.png
    :alt: Keyboard shortcut settings